Boat Propellers: Repairs & Replacement Guide

 Boat Propeller Repair

-A good propeller shop can restore a prop with pretty significant damage, often by welding new material onto the affected blades and then grinding and shaping the blades back to original geometry.
+A good propeller shop can restore a prop with significant damage, often by welding new material onto the affected blades and then grinding and shaping them back to their original geometry.

-Any time you strike bottom hard enough to damage the prop, you should also have a dealer inspect the propeller shaft.
-If the shaft was also bent on impact it will need to be repaired or replaced.
+Additionally, any time you strike the bottom hard enough to damage the prop, you should have a dealer inspect the propeller shaft.
+The shaft must be repaired or replaced if it is bent.

 boat propeller repair